Is The Bahamas Part Of The US Or Canada? The Ultimate Guide On This Independent Country

 Further, the country welcomed 11.22 million visitors in 2024, recording a whopping 14% growth from 2023.

-Today, the capital city of Nassau, Paradise Island, Harbour Island, Bimini Islands and some major tourism attractions in the country, offering a perfect beach vacation with the best amenities.
+Today, the capital city of Nassau, Paradise Island, Harbour Island, Bimini Islands, and some major tourism attractions in the country, offer a perfect beach vacation with the best amenities.

-Here are some frequently asked questions and answers about is the Bahamas part of the US.
+Here is some more information about whether the Bahamas is part of the US or not.

 The Bahamas is an independent, sovereign country.
 So, it has its own government and legal system.